-Nielsen Nørager Law Firm LLP's core values - quality, commercial approach, efficiency and accessibility - are well reflected by the firm's and its lawyer's rankings by international rating firms such as Chambers & Partners, IFLR1000, Legal 500, etc.
+Nielsen Nørager Law Firm LLP's core values - quality, commercial approach, efficiency and accessibility - are well-reflected by the firm's and its lawyers' rankings by international rating firms such as Chambers & Partners, IFLR1000, The Legal 500, etc. Nielsen Nørager Law Firm LLP benefits from its strong international relations.

-Located in the centre of Copenhagen and employing some of Denmark's most talented lawyers, Nielsen Nørager Law Firm LLP provides legal advice within a wide range of areas including, inter alia: corporate and commercial, private and public M&A; IPOs, public tender offers; venture and private equity; debt and equity capital markets; tax; banking and finance; IP and TMT; IT; infrastructure; shipping and transport; energy; EU, competition and procurement; restructuring and insolvency; litigation and dispute resolution; insurance; employment; real estate; and construction, etc.
+Located in the centre of Copenhagen and employing some of Denmark's most talented and experienced lawyers, Nielsen Nørager Law Firm LLP provides legal advice within a wide range of areas including, inter alia: corporate and commercial, private and public M&A; IPOs, public tender offers; securities regulation, venture and private equity; debt and equity capital markets; tax; banking and finance; IP and TMT; IT; infrastructure; shipping and transport; energy; EU, competition and procurement; restructuring and insolvency; litigation and dispute resolution; insurance; employment; real estate; and construction, etc.